-Certificate programs in Event & Meeting Planning Management, Hotel/Restaurant Management, and Spa Management, offer students an opportunity to specialize in a particular area of hospitality.
-Most credits in each certificate program may be applied toward a degree in Hospitality Management.
-The certificate may also serve as a stand-alone certificate for professionals preparing for a career change or advancement opportunities.
+Certificate programs in Event & Meeting Planning, Hotel/Restaurant Management, and Spa and Wellness Management, offer students an opportunity to specialize in a particular area of hospitality.
+Credits in each certificate program may be applied toward a degree in Hotel, Restaurant, and Event Management, making it possible for students to earn two industry-recognized credentials at the same time.
+A certificate may also serve as a stand-alone credential for professionals preparing for a career change or advancement opportunities.

-Great Bay Hospitality students may also earn several industry-recognized certifications including the Cvent Certificate for event planners, the Delphi Certificate for sales and catering, and AHLEI's Managing Front Office Operations Certificate for hotel professionals.
+Great Bay Hospitality students also have an opportunity to earn several industry-recognized certifications which are integrated into coursework.
+These include the Cvent Certificate for event planners, the Delphi Certificate for sales and catering, AHLEI's Managing Front Office Operations Certificate for hotel professionals, and TIPS and ServSafe Certification for food and beverage professionals.

-Graduates of the Hospitality Management program will be able to:
+Graduates of the Hotel, Restaurant, and Event Management program will be able to:

-• Identify the fundamental components, historical developments, and current and future trends of the global hospitality industry.
+- Identify the fundamental components, historical developments, and current and future trends of the global hospitality industry. - Explain the significance of the guest-host relationship inherent to the hospitality industry and the strategies used to achieve service excellence. - Display the necessary written and oral communication skills required to be successful in the hospitality industry, including nonverbal techniques and an appreciation of cultural differences. - Realize and appreciate the importance of professional, ethical, legal, and social issues and responsibilities related to the hospitality industry. - Demonstrate a solid understanding of effective hospitality sales, marketing, and management practices. - Develop and apply problem solving, decision making, team building and critical thinking skills to practical hospitality management situations. - Broaden career perspectives and enhance personal and professional development opportunities for a successful career in the hospitality industry.

-- Explain the significance of the guest-host relationship inherent to the hospitality industry and the strategies used to achieve service excellence. - Display the necessary written and oral communication skills required to be successful in the hospitality industry, including nonverbal techniques and an appreciation of cultural differences. - Realize and appreciate the importance of professional, ethical, legal, and social issues and responsibilities related to the hospitality industry. - Demonstrate a solid understanding of effective hospitality sales, marketing, and management practices. - Develop and apply problem solving, decision making, team building and critical thinking skills to practical hospitality management situations. - Broaden career perspectives and enhance personal and professional development opportunities for a successful career in the hospitality industry. - Qualify for transfer to a four-year college or university having completed the necessary requirements in hospitality, business, and general education for upper level study in Hospitality Management.
+• Qualify for transfer to a four-year college or university having completed the necessary requirements in hospitality, business, and general education for upper level study in Hospitality Management.

-Students in the Hospitality Management Degree and related Certificate programs must be able to demonstrate the ability to:
+Students in the Hotel, Restaurant, and Event Management Degree and related Certificate programs must be able to demonstrate the ability to:

-- Communicate effectively using written and oral techniques, including the use of technology; - Conduct themselves in a professional manner; - Work independently and in teams; - Work with frequent interruptions, respond appropriately to unexpected situations, and cope with variations in workload and stress levels.
+- Communicate effectively using written and oral techniques, including the use of technology. - Conduct themselves in a professional manner. - Work independently and in teams. - Work with frequent interruptions, respond appropriately to unexpected situations, and cope with variations in workload and stress levels.

 Participation in an internship requires the student to follow the College Immunization Policy.
-See page 50.
+Please see the Academic Policies section of this catalog, under XVI.
+Immunization Policy.
 Depending upon the site, the student may be required to possess and maintain professional liability insurance.
 For unpaid internships, the student must possess and maintain accident insurance.
-See page 63 for purchase options available through the College.
+Please see the Student Services section of this catalog, under Insurance for purchase options available through the College.

-In addition to Great Bay transfer credit policies, transfer of courses in Hospitality Management more than ten years old will be evaluated by the program coordinator on an individual basis.
+In addition to Great Bay transfer credit policies, transfer of courses in Hotel, Restaurant, and Event Management more than ten years old will be evaluated by the program coordinator on an individual basis.